 St. Paul the Apostle, often referred to in the Church’s tradition simply as “the Apostle,” is one of the most significant figures in Catholicism.
 We don’t often think of him beyond his role as one of the first and principal teachers of the Faith.
 But he is also an incredible example of Christian holiness and a true friend of Jesus Christ.

 Prepare for the feast of St. Paul’s conversion (Jan.
 25) with this simple novena, beginning Jan.
 17 and ending on Jan.
-25. Or it can be used at any time in which it is opportune to seek the wisdom and intercession of this powerful saint.
+25. Prepare for the traditional feast of St. Paul on June 30, starting the novena on June 21.
+Or this novena can be used at any time in which it is opportune to seek the wisdom and intercession of this powerful saint.

 Each day will focus on a few words from one of St. Paul’s letters and a corresponding reflection from the late Pope Benedict XVI, who provided profound yet accessible reflections on the Apostle during the Year of St. Paul he convoked from 2008-2009.